joeshull/what_the_fish_betta/README.md

 		Convert all images to grayscale, resize to 33x33px, convert to integer array, and flatten to vector **[Image EDA][c]:**

-		Understand the parameters of a grayscale image and how the classifier will see the distributions of each feature **[Logistic Regression Training][d]**
+		Understand the distributions of the pixels and what the classifier will see.
+**[Logistic Regression Training][d]**

 		Fit SKLearn's Logistic Regressor with 1500 Fish/Non-Fish labeled images.